VeXHarbinger/DrawPool/ReadMe.md

 ## Configuration

-You can set where the window is displayed when the player hand hovers over the trigger card from the Options => Plug-in menu
+* You can see and/or set where the window is displayed when the player hand hovers over the trigger card from the Options => Plug-in menu

+* You can also set the windows opacity, as well as which Drawpool modules to use.